The Mathematical Sciences Programme

-Mathematical Sciences describes a broad range of topics relating to mathematics, statistics and their applications.
+The Mathematical Sciences refers a range of topics relating to mathematics and its applications.
 It includes areas commonly known as Pure Mathematics, Applied and Computational Mathematics, and Statistics.
 Certain subfields of computer science, engineering, life sciences, physical sciences and social sciences, where mathematical methods play an important role, are also included.

 3. What are the requirements for applying to the major in Mathematical Sciences?

 Click here for our admission requirements.
 Broadly speaking, you need a good pass in A-Level Mathematics or its equivalent.
 If you are a diploma holder from a polytechnic in Singapore, you should preferably have done well in several mathematics courses.